mo-xiaoming/pl0-jit/README.md

     | "(" expression ")" .
 ```

+## Build

+This is a typical cmake project, just guarantee `gtest` and `llvm` can be found by cmake.

+The default build type is debug build with address and undefined sanitizers.

 ## Limitations

 Too lazy to fix them / Not a big fan of Pascal